k3ntako/High-School-Internship/4-javascript/1-comments-variables-types.md

 ## Variables

 Variables allow computers store data dynamically ("dynamically" means the data can change).
-I like to think of them as boxes that can store different data (e.g., username, message to another user).
+I like to think of them as boxes that can store different data.
+For example, username is different for each user.
+We want to be able to handle different situations.

 <img src="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables/boxes.png">